alexantSWE/tsukiyoPDF/README.md

 * tabbed interface

 # want to contribute?
-you know the drill :)
-create PRs, open issues and get involved
+this project is still in it's infancy and it's future is very uncertain you know the drill :) create PRs, open issues and get involved
 (later on, I would implement a proper template for reporting issues